timelfrink/shouldideploy-action/README.md

 # Should I deploy today?

-This action check the website shouldideploy.today and stops deployments if the site tells us not to do so.
+This action checks the website [shouldideploy.today](https://shouldideploy.today/) and stops deployments if the site tells us not to do so.

 ## Inputs